Friday, September 9, 2011

 So here's the things i learned....

-• Sucking blisters on the lips particularly a sucking callous on the top lip are a sign that the baby is using their lips to stay attached (vacumn should be with the jaw and tongue . )
+• Sucking blisters on the lips particularly a sucking callus on the top lip are a sign that the baby is using their lips to stay attached (vacuum should be with the jaw and tongue)

-• A pointed pronounced upper lip between lip and nose ( philtrum ) is a sign of a narrow palate - narrow palates can go along with tongue tie.
-The tongue shapes the palate inutero , if the tongue doesnt touch the palate it becomes narrow .
+• A pointed pronounced upper lip between lip and nose (philtrum) can be a sign of a narrow palate - narrow palates can go along with tongue tie.
+The tongue shapes the palate in utero, if the tongue doesn't touch the palate it becomes narrow .

 • Kings College Tongue Tie clinic has a very strict criteria for becoming "Frenulotomy Ready" .
 They don't see babies under 3 weeks and they don't see babies that have not had intensive breastfeeding support to try everything else.

-• Kings College Tongue Tie Clinic have a very strict policy of Post frenulotomy wound care , The wound site is massaged or disrupted for up to 14 days post procedure .
-They have a low reoccurance or scarring rate ( 4%).
+• Kings College Tongue Tie Clinic have a very strict policy of post frenulotomy wound care.
+The wound site is massaged or disrupted for up to 14 days post procedure .
+They have a low reoccurrence or scarring rate (4%).
 This seems to be a contentious issue among practitioners but the IATP is in agreement that some amount of post frenotomy care /exercises are appropriate .

-So , no plans for another seminar at the moment but you never know ;) First time running a seminar is a steep learning curve but judging by the evaluations , I did a fairly good job.
+First time running a seminar is a steep learning curve but judging by the evaluations, I might just make it a regular occurrence....